Mirella Freni: Biography

 She later appeared there as Adina in Donizetti's L'elisir d'amore, Liù in Puccini's Turandot, Marguerite in Gounod's Faust, and Juliette in Roméo et Juliette.
 The following year she sang Mimì again for her Philadelphia Lyric Opera Company debut, with Flaviano Labò as Rodolfo.
 She appeared as Maria in Donizetti's La figlia del reggimento first at La Scala in 1968, also the first time she performed together with Pavarotti.
 The following year they performed as the lovers Mimi and Rudolfo in La bohème there together.
 A recording of her singing Mimi with Pavarotti as Rudolfo conducted by Karajan was released in 1973.

 From the early 1970s into the 1980s, Freni sang heavier Verdi roles, including Elisabetta in John Dexter's production of Don Carlos, Desdemona in Otello (alongside Jon Vickers), Amelia in Simon Boccanegra, Elvira in the Luca Ronconi staging of Ernani, Leonora in La forza del destino, and the title role of Aida performed in the Houston Grand Opera in 1987.
 She appeared as Puccini's Tosca only on a recording.
 She performed as Manon Lescaut in the Metropolitan Opera's 1990 season and recorded Madama Butterfly and the three roles of Il trittico.

 Freni chose her roles carefully, saying in an interview: "I am generous in many ways, but not when I think it will destroy my voice.
 Some singers think they are gods who can do everything.
 But I have always been honest with myself and my possibilities."
 She refused Karajan's offers of Leonora in Verdi's Il trovatore and the title role in Puccini's Turandot.
 Elvira in Ernani was set aside after a single run at La Scala (and despite offers to sing the role elsewhere).
 She never sang Cio-Cio-San on stage, but recorded it twice, not including the 1975 film Madama Butterfly, alongside Plácido Domingo, with Karajan conducting and Jean-Pierre Ponnelle directing.
+She was asked by Karajan several times to perform Cio-Cio-San at La Scala and Salzburg, but she refused on the basis of the role being far too heavy and constraining on her voice, especially for several consecutive nights.
+(Note: From an interview, featured as one of a series of bonus tracks in the 2009 reissue of Herbert von Karajan's 1973 recording of La bohème.)
 She played Susanna in the Ponnelle film of Le nozze di Figaro, which also featured Dietrich Fischer-Dieskau, Kiri Te Kanawa and Hermann Prey.